By Ogilvie Daugherty Business Profit Solutions

 Note: For previous volumes visit The Earnings Beacon Archives.

-Welcome to the January 2015 edition of The Earnings Beacon, brought to you by our team at Ogilvie Daugherty Business Profit Solutions.
+The Earnings Beacon, brought to you by our team at Ogilvie Daugherty Business Profit Solutions.
 We hope the two articles herein provoke thought and action!

 We get down to the fundamentals in this edition of The Earnings Beacon.
 Peter Lehman, a consummate sales professional, puts forth a fundamental and timeless formula that will increase your business’s revenues.
 Steve Southern then helps you hold on to more of the increased profits that your business will generate.